 Below we've listed four tips on how to cool down the effects of menopause.

-The second step is making certain that your room is ready for sleep.
+Make sure your room is ready for sleep.
 This includes getting your room to a comfortable temperature, dark, and quiet.
 Avoid bright lights or electronics.

-The fourth step is the game-changer that fits on top of your mattress and below whichever set of sheets that you choose.
 The key to combating the hot flashes that accompany menopause and keep women from getting great sleep is controlling your body's temperature.

 I can’t believe that after suffering for the past 20 years with hot flashes and night sweats (due to menopause), I’m finally getting relief.
 The morning after using the Cube for the 1st time I thought that it was a coincidence that I hadn’t woken up all night.
 The next morning was the same wonderful experience.
 Now that I have been using the Cube for over a week I know that it’s not a coincidence, THIS REALLY WORKS.
 I feel like a new person now that I’m getting a good night's sleep.

 Any woman who deals with menopause is painfully aware of it every day (and night).
 Just how many women deal with menopause?
-A lot.
 An estimated 6,000 U.S. women reach menopause daily and by 2025, the number of postmenopausal women is expected to rise to 1.1 billion globally.

 It's an issue affecting women in the workplace, according to a Bloomberg article that outlined how menopause is driving scores of women out of the workforce each year.